 Growing a business is hard.
 Really hard.
-And as business grows, it gets even harder.
+And as a business grows, it gets even harder.

 It gets especially difficult to consistently stay organized as your task list grows longer and longer.
 And don’t even get me started on overwhelm!